-Suppose that A is an $m \times n$ matrix and B is a row-equivalent matrix in reduced row-echelon form with r nonzero rows.
+Suppose that A is an $m \times n$ matrix and B is a row-equivalent matrix in reduced row-echelon form.
+Let r denote the number of pivot columns (or the number of nonzero rows).
 Then r(A) = r and n(A) = n - r.

 Proof.
-Theorem BCS provides a basis for the column space by choosing columns of A that correspond to the dependent variables in a description of the solutions to $\mathcal{LS}(A, \mathbf{0})$ .
-In the analysis of B, there is one dependent variable for each leading 1, one per nonzero row, or one per pivot column.
-So there are r column vectors in a basis for $\mathcal{C}(A)$ .
+Theorem BCS provides a basis for the column space by choosing columns of A that that have the same indices as the pivot columns of B. In the analysis of B, each leading 1 provides one nonzero row and one pivot column.
+So there are r column vectors in a basis for C(A).

-Theorem BNS provide a basis for the null space by creating basis vectors of the null space of A from entries of B, one for each independent variable, one per column with out a leading 1.
+Theorem BNS provides a basis for the null space by creating basis vectors of the null space of A from entries of B, one basis vector for each column that is not a pivot column.
 So there are n - r column vectors in a basis for n(A).